-It is not a hidden fact that India is in the urgent need of health reformation.
-It has been in there for quite a while, but due to the on-set of the corona virus induced pandemic the demand of the reformation has sped up exponentially.
+It is not a hidden fact that India is in urgent need of health reformation.
+It has been in there for quite a while, but due to the onset of the corona virus-induced pandemic, the demand for the reformation has sped up exponentially.
 As a result, the barely stable health infrastructure of the country is collapsing every moment.

-These days the heart-wrenching stories of families waiting for the hospital assistance, in front of the hospital and on the road for their dying loved ones has unfortunately become a common occurrence.
-The story is not different for even those who were fortunate enough to be admitted in the hospital premises as almost all the hospitals big or small, rural, urban or of metropolitan cities are having an underhand against the corona virus due to the shortage in technical and professional resources.
+These days the heart-wrenching stories of families waiting for hospital assistance, in front of the hospital and on the road for their dying loved ones have unfortunately become a common occurrence.
+The story is not different for even those who were fortunate enough to be admitted to the hospital premises as almost all the hospitals big or small, rural, urban, or metropolitan cities are having an underhand against the coronavirus due to the shortage in technical and professional resources.

 Thus, it is now very evident that it is about time that appropriate measures are taken to overcome the understaffing of these hospitals.
-For this role the elementary medical education (MBBS, B.Sc.
-Nursing, etc) are required to be emphasised.
-However, there are limited seats among the government medical colleges to provide the required education to all the qualified students.
+For this role, elementary medical education (MBBS, B.Sc.
+Nursing, etc) is required to be emphasized.
+However, there are limited seats among the government medical colleges to provide the required education to all qualified students.
 Every year approximately 14 Lakh students qualify NEET exam mandatory to pursue any form of medical education.
-For these qualified students there are just 75,000 seats available in the government medical colleges.
-Thus a huge chunk of students prefer to avoid the costly education in private universities and choose to study MBBS abroad, at much affordable cost for quality education and global exposure.
+For these qualified students, there are just 75,000 seats available in the government medical colleges.
+Thus a huge chunk of students prefers to avoid the costly education in private universities and choose to study MBBS abroad, at a much more affordable cost for quality education and global exposure.

 What is NMC ?

-The National Medical Council (NMC), previously known as Medical Council of India (MCI) is a regulatory body of 33 members with the purpose of regulating medical education and medical professionals in India.
-The NMC is responsible for establishing eligibility standards, granting recognition of medical qualifications, accreditation to medical schools, registration to medical practitioners, and monitoring medical practice and assesses the medical infrastructure in India.
+The National Medical Council (NMC), previously known as the Medical Council of India (MCI) is a regulatory body of 33 members with the purpose of regulating medical education and medical professionals in India.
+The NMC is responsible for establishing eligibility standards, granting recognition of medical qualifications, accreditation to medical schools, registration to medical practitioners, monitoring medical practice, and assessing the medical infrastructure in India.

 What is NMC Draft 2021?